808BITT/forged_heroes/README.md

 - **Remote Execution**: Execute tools on remote systems
 - **Output Processing**: Process and transform tool outputs

+## CSS and Styling

+This project uses `textual/css`, a CSS-like syntax specific to the Textual framework.
+It is not fully compatible with standard HTML/CSS.
+If you encounter linting errors, ensure your editor or linter is configured for `textual/css`.

+### Common Issues
+- **Invalid Properties**: Some standard CSS properties, like `scrollbar-width`, are not supported.
+Refer to the Textual documentation for supported properties.
+- **Parsing Errors**: Ensure all values are valid for `textual/css`.
+For example, use `solid red` instead of `5px solid` for borders.

+### Troubleshooting
+- Verify your CSS file uses only supported properties.
+- Test changes by running the application and observing the UI.
+- Refer to the Textual documentation for guidance on styling.

 ## Development

 ### Running Tests